For Enquiry: 93450 45466

 }

-With the help of these Java Programming Interview Questions, you may more effectively prepare for the interview.
+With the help of these Java interview questions for freshers, you may more effectively prepare for the interview.

 In Java, interfaces can contain static methods.
 Static methods in interfaces can have a defined implementation and can be invoked directly on the interface itself, without the need for an implementing class.